brown-cs132-s13/labs/sql/README.md

         .on('error', console.error);
     });

+_Notes_
-> Hint: the parameters should line up with the each column in the row you are inserting.
+* The parameters should line up with the each column in the row you are inserting.
+* You should use *parameterized queries* whenever you're constructing a SQL statement from outside data.
+So instead of building the query string with variables:
+`'INSERT INTO people VALUES (' + firstname + ', ' + lastname + ', ' + age + ')'`, use
+`'INSERT INTO people VALUES ($1, $2, $3)'` and pass the values that those `$` should be replaced with in the parameters array.

 ## The server